 The plane was said to be slightly smaller than its competitors, with a length of 62 meters and a wingspan of 57 meters.

 It would have been equipped with a fuselage with a special oval cross section that would have allowed a larger capacity.

 The aircraft should have been in operation in the early 2000s, but like many Russian projects of the time, it failed to leave the board due to lack of funding.
 As the new millennium began, there were attempts to revive it, but none was successful.

 8. McDonnell Douglas MD-12: 511 seats

-In an attempt to compete with the Boeing 747, which monopolized the long-haul flight market, McDonnell Douglas began creating the MD-11, the last of the 3-engine aircraft.
+In an attempt to compete with the Boeing 747, which monopolized the long-haul flight market, McDonnell Douglas began creating the MD-11, the last of the three-engined aircraft.

 An additional engine was added somewhere in the process, turning the project into a double deck with four engines, slightly smaller than the Airbus A380.